The Thin Gray Line

 When KSP troopers encounter young children, it is often part of a traumatic situation such as a car crash, drug or domestic abuse cases which sometimes result in the arrest of the parent.
 KSP hopes their ‘Trooper Teddy’ bears will serve as a tool to calm innocent children they find in these circumstances.

-“When KSP is called to a scene, it’s not always a pleasant situation,” said KSP spokesman Captain Paul Blanton.
+“When KSP is called to a scene, it’s not always a pleasant situation,” said KSP’s Public Affairs Commander Sergeant Matt Sudduth.
 “Unfortunately, there are many incidents where children are involved and witness scary things.
 To minimize the situation, we hope to provide children with a teddy bear to calm them down during these times.”

 KSP Commissioner Phillip Burnett, Jr. said the program is designed to develop trust between officers and children.